 Policies & action

-The CAT policies and action emissions scenario is based on the projections published by the Australian Government which consider a number of current policies set by the Morrison Government as well as the impact of the COVID-19 pandemic.
+The CAT policies and action emissions scenario is based on the projections published by the Australian Government prior to the election, which consider a number of current policies set by the Morrison Government as well as the impact of the COVID-19 pandemic.
 It does not account for the recent planned policy updates announced by the Labor Government (Australian Government, 2022a).

 The CAT rates Australia’s policies and action as “Insufficient”.